newrelic/newrelic-dashboard-copy-tool/README.md

 # New Relic Dashboard Copy Tool

-The Dashboard Copy Tool allows you to copy dashboards between New Relic accounts using a [REST API key](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#rest-api-key).
+The Dashboard Copy Tool allows you to copy dashboards between New Relic accounts using a [Admin API key](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#admin).
 The copy tool:

 * Copies dashboards between any account
 * Copies dashboards between US and EU regions